Gilmore City–Bradgate Community School District

-The Gilmore City–Bradgate Community School District is a public school district headquartered in Gilmore City, Iowa.
+The Gilmore City–Bradgate Community School District is a rural public school district headquartered in Gilmore City, Iowa.

 The district is located in sections of Humboldt, Pocahontas, and Webster counties.
 It serves Gilmore City, Bradgate, and Pioneer.

 History

 The district previously had a grade-sharing agreement with the Twin Rivers Community School District.

 The district initially began a grade-sharing agreement with the West Bend–Mallard Community School District in which GC-B sent its high school students to WB-M. By 2012 the two districts were in talks to also have GC-B sent middle school grades 7–8 to WB-M, as GC-B only had 11 students in those grades.

 Schools

 The Gilmore City–Bradgate School District has a daycare and an elementary school.
 7–12 students attend West Bend–Mallard under a whole-grade sharing agreement.